mcthomas/TRACE/README.md

 ###### UI Risks

 We must ensure that our application excludes any and all depreciated library classes, structs, and functions.
 These may disqualify our app from being approved by Apple for deployment on the iOS App Store.
 We must also ensure that there is continuity and cohesiveness across our visual design in order to ensure that it looks presentable and meets their standards.
 Another risk for rejection is the existence of exploits or significant similarities to other existing apps on their store.
-The former won’t be a concern since we are using native frameworks and keeping user data almost or entirely offline.
+The former won’t be a concern since we are using native frameworks and disclosing data privacy notices for users that choose to keep their data server-side.
 The latter is addressed with our unique visual approach and consolidation techniques, which we are prepared to defend as being novel.

 ### 2.3 Notifications Design

 Our notification system currently relies on the Apple Local Notification system to be manipulated by our Driver class.
-IOS Development in Xcode provides a multitude of Classes and Objects for our Driver to create new notifications and request to remove current notifications that the user has already created. removePendingNotificationRequests method provided in the UNUserNotificationCenter class, and provide it with the Notification content and triggers.
+IOS Development in Xcode provides a multitude of classes and objects for our driver to create new notifications and request to remove current notifications that the user has already created.
+E.g. the removePendingNotificationRequests method, provided in the UNUserNotificationCenter class, provided with the Notification content and triggers.

 #### 2.3.1 Client Side Notification Handling

 To set up notifications, the client would only need to provide the description of the Event/Notification and the time and date they want it delivered.
 To remove existing notifications, the user would simply select an already present Event/Notification that they had already created and press delete.

-#### 2.3.2 Driver Side Notification Handling
+#### 2.3.2 Driver-Side Notification Handling

-When the user inputs the description, time and date for the notification, it would be the driver’s responsibility to access the UNMutableNotificationContent, UNCalendarNotificationTrigger, UNNotificationRequest and UNUserNotificationCenter objects, which use the data inputted to create a new notification request, or possibly delete an existing one if that is what the user chose to do.
+When the user inputs the description, time, and date for the notification, it would be the driver’s responsibility to access the UNMutableNotificationContent, UNCalendarNotificationTrigger, UNNotificationRequest, and UNUserNotificationCenter objects, which use the data inputted to create a new notification request, or possibly delete an existing one if that is what the user opted to do.

 ### 2.4 UI View Details